Debt recovery in Germany

 Where the contract is made on behalf of an English speaking lawyer, or by a

-the principal ratifies (adopts) the contract subsequently.
+long as the principal ratifies (adopts) the contract subsequently.
 Where, however, the contract is made on behalf of

 the agent must have authority to act at the time when the contract is made.